Delboy/Colour-Type/README.md

 ### Title
 - This title sits at the top of the page showing the user the name of the game as soon as they land on the site.
 Being that the game is all about colour I decided to animate the title to cycle through a bunch of different colours.
+- Clicking the header will refresh the page.

 ![header](assets/readme-assets/gifs/header.gif)